kianwoon/ai_projects_sys_monitoring/readme.md

    - Update the following variables in `.env`:
      - `EMAIL_SENDER`: Your email address
      - `EMAIL_PASSWORD`: Your email app password (for Gmail, create an App Password)
-     - `EMAIL_RECIPIENTS`: Comma-separated list of recipients
+     - `EMAIL_RECIPIENTS`: Comma-separated list of email recipients
      - `SMTP_SERVER`: SMTP server (default: smtp.gmail.com)
      - `SMTP_PORT`: SMTP port (default: 587)
+     - `WHATSAPP_NUMBERS`: Comma-separated list of WhatsApp numbers with country code (e.g., +1234567890)

 ## Usage

 1. Position your camera to capture the Grafana dashboard clearly
+2. Ensure you're logged into WhatsApp Web in your default browser
-2. Run the monitoring script:
+3. Run the monitoring script:
    ```bash
    python monitor.py
    ```

-3. The script will:
+4. The script will:
    - Capture dashboard images every minute
    - Process the image to detect service status
-   - Send email alerts when services are detected as down
+   - Send email and WhatsApp alerts when services are detected as down
    - Print status updates to the console

 Press Ctrl+C to stop monitoring.